b-m-f/WirtBot/docs/docs/setup.md

 - A Domain that points to your machine

 ### Automated
+> This assumes you have a fresh Debian10 server or VPS with root access!

+First thing to do is to make sure that you have an SSH key.
+If you do not have one yet you can follow [this tutorial]().
+You will need the content of the `.pub` file that will be created in the next step.

-To get up an running quickly, clone or download the [Wirt repository](https://github.com/b-m-f/wirt) and update the values in `ansible/values.yml`.
+Now clone or download the [Wirt repository](https://github.com/b-m-f/wirt) and update the values in `ansible/main.yml`.

+Time to install:
+- ansible
+- ansible-playbook
+- sshpass (necessary to login via SSH to your servers root user via password for the setup)

 When you are done run `make setup-wirtbot` in the root of the repository and wait until the setup is done.

 Thats it.